 - The final type is productivity.
 Somehow, it is not considered common because any gaming emulator can be used as a productivity emulator.

-Andriod studio comes with a bundle of tools to aids the developers in making games and apps.
-Andriod studio owns a built-in emulator that is useful to test your app or game.
-This setup is unquestionably complicated for general usage, but it’s highly recommended for developers.
+Andriod studio comes with a bundle of tools to aid the developers in making games and apps.
+Andriod studio owns a built-in emulator that is useful for testing your app or game.
+This setup is unquestionably complicated for general usage, but developers highly recommend it.

-MEmu is another new app player launched in 2015; this emulator again focused on gaming.
-It’s biggest feature is to support both Intel and AMD chipsets.
-When we talk about the speed, this emulator gives you similar results as BlueStacks and NOX.
-Additionally, it supports other versions of Android like Android Jelly Bean, Lollipop, and Kit Kat.
+MEmu is another new app player launched in 2015; this emulator is again focused on gaming.
+Its biggest feature is to support both Intel and AMD chipsets.
+When we talk about speed, this emulator gives you similar results as BlueStacks and NOX.
+It also supports other Android versions, like Jelly Bean, Lollipop, and Kit Kat.
 MEmu is also usable as a productivity tool.

 It is also known as Tencent Gaming Buddy; GameLoop is another Android emulator for gamers.
 Moreover, Tencent announces the official Android emulator for its games, including PUBG Mobile and Call of Duty: Mobile.
 However, it’s not suitable for developmental and product testing, but it has good performance and keyboard controls.

-Nox Player works perfectly fine for Android apps and complete Android experience, but it is best for playing heavy games like Justice League or PUBG.
+Nox Player works perfectly fine for Android apps and a complete Android experience, but it is best for playing heavy games like Justice League or PUBG.
 The best thing about this Emulator is that it’s free from all sponsored ads.
-Nox Player Emulator allows you to map keys of mouse, keyboard, and gamepad.
-Besides, you can assign keyboard keys to gestures controls.
+Nox Player Emulator allows you to map the mouse, keyboard, and gamepad keys.
+Besides, you can assign keyboard keys to gesture controls.

-ARChon has not a huge fan following, as it’s useful for fix and run Android apps.
-ARChon emulator is not good for hard-core gaming, but it is outstanding for using a productivity app.
+ARChon has not a huge fan following, as it’s useful for fixing and running Android apps.
+ARChon emulator is not good for hard-core gaming but is outstanding for using a productivity app.
 Moreover, It is compatible with the Mac and PC well.